 The Pastoral Office of the Modern Church is not Biblical

-The head pastor is a fundamental figure within the "church" who is met with praise, accolades, and reliance upon to dispel the Word of God to the masses.
-He is most often on the top of the hierarchical ladder, or status as the main focal figure to render out theological interpretations within the "church" institution.
+The head Pastor is a fundamental figure within the church system who is met with praise, accolades, and reliance upon to dispel God's word to the masses.
+He is most often on the top of the hierarchical ladder, or status as the main focal figure to render out theological interpretations within the church institution.
 He/she is often trained and graduated as a professional from a seminary who has met the criteria, or qualifications to maintain their position.

 From the only singular verse that appears in the New Testament, there are some important things to consider.

 The word pastor is used in plural form.
 This means that there is no Scriptural evidence that there was a singular senior head pastoral practice among the early ekklesia.
 Pastor is the Latin word for shepherd, and the Greek word for pastors is rendered as 'poimenas,' which also means shepherds.
 This would mean that a pastor is not a professional title, but a metaphor for one of the many functions of the ekklesia.
 A shepherd is a person who cares for and nurtures the people of God, but not within the context of a professional hierarchical title.
 Upon closer inspection of Ephesians 4:11, it appears that man has added to and distorted the true definition, description, and function of a pastor, which has created the office of the head Pastor in the institutionalized church system today.

 The man-made idea of a prominent head Pastor comes from a desire of people to have someone revered to bring them to God who is specially trained and is to stand out from others within the church building.